 - FDIC-insured money market accounts.
 (These should not be confused with money market funds.)

-As with checking and savings accounts, the key factor is that your principal investment is backed by the guarantee of the United States government, either directly or through the Federal Deposit Insurance Corporation.
+As with checking and savings accounts, the key factor is that your principal investment is backed by the guarantee of the U.S. government, either directly or through the Federal Deposit Insurance Corporation.
 If another credit crisis like the one in 2008 hits, you want to emerge with your cash intact, even if your bank fails.

 If you prefer to bank at a credit union, look for backing by the National Credit Union Association (NCUA).
 That's the credit union version of the FDIC.

-Choices for Money You Need Within a Few Years
+For Money You Need in a Few Years

 If you don't need the money in the immediate future, your options get much broader as you can incorporate fixed-income securities into your potential asset mix.

 Keep in mind that savings accounts and Treasury bills can also qualify for this longer-term category.
 For example, you can get FDIC-insured certificates of deposit that mature in five years, yielding a slightly higher rate of interest while maintaining that safety guarantee.